Join exercises with baby names and books

 summarize(N = n(), births = sum(n))

 Actually, I’m going to make one small change.
-In order to make the subsequent exercises more interesting, I’m going to repeat the above but filer to exclude data from 2012 on so that the tables don’t end in the same year.
+In order to make the subsequent exercises more interesting, I’m going to repeat the above but filter to exclude data from 2012 on so that the tables don’t end in the same year.

 Code